quadsurf/react-curriculum/07-refs-and-timers.md

     ```

 7. Our captureValue method should first prevent the default, and then let's define a few variables, `inputText`, `checkboxValue` and `radioValue`.
-  - `inputText` is equal to the value of the text input (use React.findDOMNode) and (this.refs.text) to access this element
+  - `inputText` is equal to the value of the text input (use ReactDOM.findDOMNode) and (this.refs.text) to access this element
   - `checkboxValue` is equal to `true` or `false` and is determined by whether the checkbox is checked
   - `radioValue` is equal to `true` or `false` and is determined by whether the radio button is clicked